Top Things To Do In Singapore – Places To Eat, Shop & Explore

 Often referred to as The Little Red Dot, Singapore is much more than just the malls and the Merlion.
-Let’s explore this exotic country through this mini Far East guide and know the top things to do in Singapore!
+Ladies, let’s explore this exotic country through this mini Far East guide and get to know the top things to do in Singapore!

-The land of food and foodies, Singapore offers a haven for travellers who like to experiment with their tastebuds.
-From chili crab to the aromatic laksa, there are lots of things to do in Singapore.
-Here, beautiful temples stand in the narrow by-lanes surrounded by tall skyscrapers.
-Luxurious apartments are embraced by greenery.
-Here, you can travel the world without moving away from the city.
-Venture into the wet markets of “Hong Kong”, experience flavours of “Mumbai” on the streets of Little India.
-With the right mix of modern and traditional, Singapore though pint-sized on the map, is a true lion-city!
+The land of food and foodies, Singapore is haven for travellers who like to experiment with their tastebuds.
+From chili crab to the aromatic laksa, there’s lots to do in Singapore.
+Here, beautiful temples stand in the narrow by-lanes, which are starkly juxtaposed by tall skyscrapers and luxurious apartments.
+With the right mix of traditional and modern, Singapore, though pint-sized on the map, is a true lion city!

 What Languages Do They Speak In Singapore

 People in Singapore speak in various languages.
 The official languages here are English, Malay, Mandarin and Tamil.